todhm/extended_kalman_filter/README.md

 ## Basic Build Instructions

+I used xcode as main IDE.
+You can execute project with ide_profiles/xcode/ExtendedKF.xcodeproj file.

+Also you can execute project with following steps.
+0. Install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems and [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for windows.
 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`